 Everyone knows it’s important to back up your data.
 But how many of us actually do it, before it’s too late?
 Automate backing up your data to ensure you won’t forget, and provide yourself with the security of knowing you won’t lose all your files at the drop of a hat.
 Backing up your computers automatically means you can schedule the back-up to take place when employees are done for the day.
 This increases efficiency because backing up data inexorably slows down your computer systems, and if no one is working at the time, it won’t affect their work.
 In addition, scheduling the back-ups ahead of time ensures you won’t put it off, which can be devastating if something occurs to damage the data that has not yet been backed up.

-According to PC Magazine, there are a variety of tools you can utilize to automate the backing up of your data.
+According to lifehacker, there are a variety of tools you can utilize to automate the backing up of your data.
 Some tools back up your data onto external servers and store it there in case of data loss in your own system.
 Others store your data in the cloud, such as Google Drive, or Apple iCloud.
 It would be a shame to lose your data when there are so many options available to prevent just such an occurrence.

 Automate Appointment Reminders